 Karee S Dahl's career is diverse.
-She has run an extensive practice as an artist and arts profiler in Australia, and of late, eight years invested offshore in Southeast Asia and three in the United Arab Emirates.
-Heralding from Crows Nest, Queensland, she studied in the Northern Territory, majoring in Arts [Fine Arts-Drawing], and completed a Masters and a Postgraduate degree in Business [Arts and Cultural Management] in South Australia, generating an interest in both the practice and the management of art.
-Balancing these elements allow for a more rounded fulfillment of interest in the application of art across issues dealing with culture, economy and the social-sometimes referred to as the 'human condition.'

-Dahl's residency at Robert Black College-University of Hong Kong in 2003 under a grant from the Australia-China Council DFAT looked at the trade negotiation, the conditions, influences, and environment of art in the context of culture, economy and civil constructs.
+She has run an extensive practice as an artist and arts profiler in Australia and has spent the last decade working overseas in South East Asia and more recently in the United Arab Emirates.
+Heralding from Crows Nest, Queensland, she studied in the Northern Territory, majoring in Arts [Fine Arts - Drawing], and completed a Masters and a Postgraduate degree in Business [Arts and Cultural Management] in South Australia, generating an interest in both the practice and the management of art.
+Balancing these elements allow for a more rounded fulfillment of interest in the application of art across issues dealing with culture, economy and the social - sometimes referred to as the 'human condition'.
+Dahl's residency at Robert Black College - University of Hong Kong in 2003 under a grant from the Australia-China Council DFAT looked at the trade negotiation, the conditions, influences, and environment of art in the context of culture, economy and civil constructs.
 These interests grew from an artist studio residency in Beijing at Red Gate Gallery the previous year.
-Dahl's commitment to her arts practice is reflected in her extensive exhibitions profile: group and solo exhibitions and participation in events like the CP Open Biennale Jakarta, Gwanju Biennale Korea 2000 and many festivals, working a diversity of environments, cultures, politics and art contexts in Asia, Europe and the Americas.
+Dahl's commitment to her arts practice is reflected in her extensive exhibitions profile: group and solo exhibitions and participation in events like the CP Open Biennale Jakarta, Gwanju Biennale Korea 2000 and many festivals, working a diverse range of environments, cultures, politics and art contexts in Asia, Europe and the Americas.